I keep getting weather questions in my Savannah Facebook group, so I figured it was about time to do a “Savannah weather by month” rundown.

 Azaleas are often still blooming — especially in shadier areas.

-Confederate jasmine (aka: star jasmine) may start blooming towards the end of the month.
+Jasmine (aka: star jasmine) may start blooming towards the end of the month.

-Dogwoods usually bloom heavily during April.
+Dogwoods bloom heavily during April.

 Some of the Southern live oaks are still busy shedding leaves and growing new ones this month, but they won’t look bare at any time.

 The Spanish moss is in the trees year-round.
 (I’m just going to keep repeating that for the readers who skip directly to the month they’re interested in.)
+If you look closely, the Spanish moss gets tiny blooms on it, and this typically occurs during April.

 Savannah Weather in May